 Good dental hygiene is part of the prevention and treatment of gum disease.
 However, when the condition progresses, surgery is also an option.
 Smokers are susceptible to gum disease and failure of any treatments they obtain to overcome the situation.

 People affected by periodontitis will observe this condition’s symptoms, including swollen and bleeding gums when brushing and flossing, reddish gums, loose teeth, and other issues.
-Regular dental exams and cleanings prevent the progress of periodontal disease.
-However, if the condition is allowed to progress, people must visit a periodontal dentist, a specialist treating these conditions.
+Regular dental exams and cleanings prevent the progress of the periodontal disease.
+However, if the condition can progress, people must visit a periodontal dentist, a specialist treating these conditions.

 The specialist will evaluate gum disease symptoms and treatment for the patient after a thorough examination.
 The treatment’s primary aim is to clear out the bacteria from the pockets around the teeth to prevent further destruction of the bone and tissue.

 The dentist looks forward to removing plaque and tartar to restore periodontal health.
 The healthcare professional will perform the scaling and debridement for cleaning below the gum line.
 The professionals may use hand-held instruments or ultrasonic devices to break up the plaque and tartar.
 Root planing is also performed to smooth out rough areas around the roots of the tooth.
 Bacteria generally find a place in the rough spots to increase the chances of gum disease.
-The scaling and root planing will require a couple of visits to the specialist, depending on the condition’s severity.
+Depending on the condition’s severity, the scaling and root planing will require a couple of visits to the specialist.
 It is why dentists recommend six-monthly cleanings or frequently after considering the patient’s condition.